 - The environment is a third teacher.
 Good planning of the environment involves the creation of new learning spaces.
 In the traditional Reggio approach, in Italy and elsewhere, the classroom is generally filled with indoor plants and vines, and is awash with natural light; it opens up to a central space (the ‘piazza’), kitchens are open to view and access to the surrounding community is assured through wall-size windows and courtyards.
 Photographs of children’s activities and sample displays of their work, even with transcriptions of their discussions, are carefully positioned inside the classroom.
 There are also studio spaces in the form of a large, centrally located ‘atelier’.
 However, these are just guiding principle, and every Reggio school is unique.
 In addition, the school is not expected to look the same from the beginning to the end of the school year.

 At Alphablocks Nursery School & Pre-Prep, Hadley Wood, we make careful use of these principles to support our school’s ethos.
 We promote the idea that classrooms should be aesthetically capturing yet minimalist.
 The classroom layout and resources reflect the profile of the community which surrounds the setting.
 We place a very strong emphasis on natural resources and the study of the natural surroundings.
-We are particularly fortunate to be situated in a fantastic natural setting, surrounded by tall trees, at the heart of leafy Hadley Wood in North London, which is also serving Potters Bar, Cockfosters, High Barnet, Totteridge and Whetstone areas.
+We are particularly fortunate to be situated in a fantastic natural setting, surrounded by large majestic trees, at the heart of Hadley Wood in North London (we also serve Potters Bar, Cockfosters, High Barnet, Oakwood areas.)
 The classroom has direct access to an outstanding environment outdoors, including a sensory garden.
 We put a lot of emphasis on the process of choosing furniture, designing the layout and selecting the materials we use, with the aim of maximizing the children’s engagement with our learning resources.